 And I mean…it ain’t easy!
 Just look at all the steps you gotta go through on this page to travel from negativity to rationality!

-But I swear, if there is any page in this journal that will totally transform the way you approach your thoughts, it’s this one right here.
-This page is inspired heavily by CBT (cognitive behavioral therapy).
+But I swear, if there is any page in this journal that will totally transform the way you approach your thoughts, it’s this cognitive restructuring worksheet.

 These helpful little boxes will guide you from start to finish on how to reframe any negative thought.